enebular/enebular-runtime-agent/tools/updater/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md)*

-This utility can be used to easily update a version of eneblar-agent previously installed on Debian based systems with enebular-agent's install script to the latest version available.
+This utility can be used to easily update a version of eneblar-agent that was previously installed on Debian based systems with enebular-agent's install script to the latest version available.

 The updater itself is a Node.js application, but a bash script (update script) is also provided which allows the updater to be run quickly in just one step.

-## Update Options
+## Key Update Options

-The following options can be specified when updating.
+The following options should be specified as required when updating.

 ### User